The Practice of Buddhism

 What is the Practice of Buddhism?

 Buddhism supports this “threefold training” by providing both essential, explanatory frameworks and practical guidance.
-The Buddha himself called this a “Dhamma-Vinaya,” or “Philosophy-Discipline,” but we might simply call it “a way of life” because Buddhism is meant to transform our entire lives from our selfish, restless, addicted, never-satisfied “default mode,” to the pinnacle of human potential—the total eradication of suffering.
+The Buddha himself called this a “Dhamma-Vinaya,” or “Philosophy-Discipline,” but we might simply call it “a way of life” because Buddhism is meant to transform our entire lives from our selfish, restless, unsatisfied “default mode,” to the pinnacle of human potential: the total eradication of suffering.

 Prerequisites

-This course is primarily aimed at giving those with prior meditation experience an overview of the ethical / philosophical frame around Buddhist meditation practices.
+This course is aimed at giving those with some prior meditation experience a more thorough grounding in the ethical and philosophical frame around Buddhist practice.
+Our goal for this class is to understand the personal transformation that Buddhist practices aim to produce.

 Textbook